 Ocean Acidification

-To better understand ocean acidification and the effects on shellfish SCCOOS, along with AOOS, NaNOOS and CeNCOOS, partnered with the shellfish industry to test state-of-the-art carbon system instruments, such as the Burkolator, at hatcheries and shellfish growing sites, as well as transition more affordable sensors (e.g., ACDC and SeapHOx) to operations.
+To better understand ocean acidification and the effects on shellfish SCCOOS, along with AOOS, NANOOS and CeNCOOS, partnered with the shellfish industry to test state-of-the-art carbon system instruments, such as the Burkolator, at hatcheries and shellfish growing sites, as well as transition more affordable sensors (e.g., ACDC and SeapHOx) to operations.
 The full asset list is available on the IOOS Partners Across Coasts Ocean Acidifcation (IPACOA) data portal.

 Locations